flanagancd68/talmidimway/content/post/2022-01-06-across-the-jordan/index.en.md

 <img src="images/37.jpg" title="Children playing in Jerusalem" width="75%" style="float:left" padding_right="3" />

-Jesus then receives a question from a "rich, young ruler" about what must be done to inherit eternal life.
-Jesus responds "Keep the Commandments."
-When the man says that he's done this, Jesus then tells him to sell everything.
-His response again befuddles the disciples.

-The section concludes with Jesus receiving a request from James and John to sit at Jesus' right and left hands during the millenial kingdom, which is often portrayed as a great banquet.
-Instead of rebuking their pride, Jesus explains what it means to sit by his side and "drink His cup".

 {{< cta cta_text="Watch the video and read the complete Gospel Backgrounds Lesson!" cta_link="/commentary/gospels/beyond-the-jordan" >}}